source-repo/use-reactive/README.md

 ## createReactiveStore

-The `createReactiveStore` function provides a globally shared reactive state using a React context and `useReactive`.
-It allows components to access and modify a reactive state object while ensuring updates trigger re-renders.
+The `createReactiveStore` function provides a shared reactive state using a React context and `useReactive`.
+It allows components to access and modify a reactive state while ensuring property updates trigger re-renders.
+Only components using a changed property will re-render.

 ### Usage

-#### Define a Global Store
+#### Define a shared store

 Initialize the global store like this: